Fig. 4.24. Auxiliary drive belt tensioner: 1 – vibration damper; 2 – tensioner; 3 – spring; 4 – nut

 1. Turn off the ignition.

-Pic.
-4.25.
+Fig. 4.25.
 Setting the correct belt position

-4. Rotate the crankshaft completely several times.
+4. Turn the crankshaft completely several times.

 5. Check the outer surface of the belt.
 It should be replaced if you find the following defects: